luangf/portifolio/README.md

 # portifolio
-a portifolio that i'm working in
+a portifolio that i'm working on.
+For now i know that the pages are made weird i'm still improving it.